Why are german

 nationalities like what they like!

-I've read that in Nuremburg alone
+I've read that in Nuremburg alone the

-the estimate is around 1 billion
+estimate is around 1 billion brats being

 produced a year!
-Now add
+Now add the rest of

-the rest of Germany's production and
+Germany's production and you've got a

 serious amount of sausages being consumed!

 It appears to be around 60 lbs of sausage

 consumed per person per year in